 Investors can elect to have distributions paid to them, or reinvested in further shares – operating across a range of different Investment Sectors including Hotels, Bridging Finance and Development Finance.

-Our Stellar Income Inheritance Tax Service aims towards a 4.5% income per annum, without reducing the capital – distributed bi-annually as a dividend.
+Our Stellar Income IHT Service aims towards a 4.5% income per annum, without reducing the capital – distributed bi-annually as a dividend.

 Introduction to Income

-Watch our video below for a brief explanation of the Stellar Income Inheritance Tax Service.
+Watch our video below for a brief explanation of the Stellar Income IHT Service.

 Click on the following links to access our useful resources.